brahma2242p/spiceheritage-BrahmaReddy/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/your-repo/issues).
+Feel free to contact.

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).